 During the school year starting September 1, 2015, Music4Life delivered 143 donated and repaired musical instruments valued at $102,323 to our (then) five participating school districts.

 During the school year starting September 1, 2016 we nearly doubled our productivity, delivering 277 instruments valued at $169,822 to our (then) six participating school districts.
 And during the school year starting September 1, 2017, Music4Life has grown further to deliver 2,036 instruments (including 1,725 recorders) valued at $182,817 to our (current) eight public school districts (numbers will be updated after August 2018).
-(NOTE: Instrument values are “fair market values” as determined by the Music4Life independent vendor/partner experts.
+(NOTE: Instrument values are “fair market values” as determined by the Music4Life independent preferred vendor experts.

 Restored musical instruments have a remaining useful life of three to 15 years.
 Or more.
 So, any one of these instruments may be used by two, three or five students.